-A Visit to Vermont Historical Society On October 24 Jenny Warshow, Michael Trupin and myself met with Paul Carnahan, Librarian, and Eileen Corcoran, Community Outreach & Media Coordinator, to learn more about Digital Vermont, http://digitalvermont.org/
+A Productive Visit to Vermont Historical Society At the suggestion of our Mentor Organization for Marshfield Story Project I met again with Paul Carnahan, Librarian, Eileen Corcoran, Community Outreach & Media Coordinator, and Marjorie Strong, Assistant Librarian to explore how we can work with them through Digital Vermont. http://digitalvermont.org/

 The Institute of Museum and Library Services is the primary source of federal support for the nation's libraries and museums.
 We advance, support, and empower America’s museums, libraries, and related organizations through grantmaking, research, and policy development.
 Our vision is a nation where museums and libraries work together to transform the lives of individuals and communities.
 To learn more, visit www.imls.gov and follow us on Facebook and Twitter.